 The website speaks for itself and is updated constantly.

 KNOWLEDGE OF THE EDUCATION ENVIRONMENT

-Mary Stuart taught Gr 8 - 10 English at Dundee High School, English up to Grade 12, then Vocational Guidance and Counselling at Westville Girls' High School, and after a break from teaching, taught Zulu at St Andrew's School for Girls and part-time at Holy Rosary School in Johannesburg.
+Mary Stuart taught Gr 8 - 10 English (Dundee High School), English up to Grade 12 (Westville Girls' High School), then Gr 8-12 Vocational Guidance and Counselling at Westville Girls' High School.
+And after a break from teaching, she taught Zulu at St Andrew's School for Girls and part-time at Holy Rosary School in Johannesburg.
 She has done English "Matric Marking" and was Convenor of the IEB Gauteng Zulu User Group.
 She has co-authored three Zulu second language text books (Masizwane 4, 5 and 6) for Macmillan Publishers.
-In a voluntary capacity, she is also part of the Training Team of Bushveld Training Adventures.
+In a voluntary capacity, she was also part of the Training Team of Bushveld Training Adventures.